Trainee Curriculum & Experience

 Each year, 3 or 4 exceptional U.S. Ph.D. students will be selected for full NRT support, which includes:

-• One or two years of stipend, tuition, and health benefits
+• One or two years of stipend and tuition

 • Travel funding for a national scientific conference